-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).
+If you (or your provider) don't agree with the coverage decision, you or your provider may appeal.
+You can also file an appeal if you don't with your provider's decision about what prod brand is appropriate for your medical conditio more information about appeals, see Chapter to do if you have a problem or complaint (cov decisions, appeals, complaints).